PasqualeAndreola/TMVA-2Jet-Analysis/README.md

 Readme with information about MVA-2Jet-Analysis project

+# Documentation

+Documentation of the project can be found here: https://pasqualeandreola.github.io/TMVA-2Jet-Analysis/

 # Prerequisites

 - HDF5-1.12.0 (Needed if the user wants to convert "".h5 files to "".root)